facebookincubator/GeoLift/website/docs/Methodology/Confidence_Interval_Explanation.md

 on each day are not ‘iid’, which is usually solved by changing the `conformal_type` input to `"block"`.

-**Sometimes I get a confidence interval (e.g. 90%) for daily lift that is negative, even though the p-value for the Average Treatment Effect (ATT) is low (e.g. 1%)**

-This usually happens because the more data points we have on the Post-Treatment Period, the more information we have about the ATT for the whole Post-Treatment Period.
-If we were to suppose that the ATT is normally distributed, then the ATT for the whole Post-Treatment Period should follow $Normal(\mu, \sigma/\sqrt{T_*})$, where $\sigma$ is the standard deviation on the ATT of one date from the Post-Treatment Period.

 **There are cases where the ATT for the Post-Treatment Period indicates for a 90% confidence interval a lower bound below 0, even though the p-value is low (e.g. 5%).
 Why does this happen?**